autosit/autosit.github.io/_posts/2020-04-08-multisensor-eot.md

 The following tasks are proposed for the specialization project:

 * Data consolidation.
 Do interesting data exist?
-Make experiments or use Gemini Autoferry.
+Make experiments or use the Experts-in-teams MilliAmpere digital twin.
 * Synchronization and calibration.
 * Literature review: Investigate relevant techniques, including different EOT algorithms, alternative pose estimation techniques (ICP, PCA) and structure-from-motion approaches.
 * Problem formulation: Identify missing building blocks in the above “lego collection”, and suggest possible fusion architectures.
-* Implementation: Adhering to the Einstein maxim (as simple as possible, but not simpler), implement a scheme for multi-sensor joint tracking and pose estimation.
+* Implement a scheme for multi-sensor joint tracking and pose estimation.

 ## Proposed Tasks for the MSc thesis